Al Carmines

-Carmines' Judson Poets' Theater, with other burgeoning theatres Café Cino, La MaMa E.T.C. and Theatre Genesis were experimental and vibrant challenges to the commercialization and conformity of Off Broadway and Broadway houses.
+Carmines' Judson Poets' Theater, along with other Off-off Broadway theaters; Caffe Cino, La MaMa E.T.C. and Theatre Genesis, were different to Off Broadway and Broadway houses due to their experimental nature and small size.

-His 1973 musical The Faggot was a succès d'estime which transferred from the Judson Memorial Church to the Truck and Warehouse Theatre and ran for 203 performances.
+His 1973 musical The Faggot was a critical success which transferred from the Judson Memorial Church to the Truck and Warehouse Theatre and ran for 203 performances.

 In 1977, he had a cerebral aneurysm that required months of therapy.
 He underwent surgery a second time in 1985, which only then cured his crippling headaches.
 He died in St. Vincent's Hospital in New York.

-Carmines found as much spiritual meaning in the theater as the church: "If you want to know how to live, go to church.
-If you want to know how your life is in its deepest roots, go to the theater."